-Fantastic Foods You Can Make Yourself
+Palm Oil Free Foods You Can Make Yourself

 Baking cookies and homemade cereal bars is fairly easy, and much better for us.
 A quick search on Google reveals many recipes for granola bars that take less 30 minutes to make.

-There are several Palm Oil-free Nutella alternatives on the market, but they can be a little pricy for our budget.
+There are several Palm Oil-free Nutella alternatives on the market, but they can be a little pricey for our budget.
 You can also make your own homemade Nutella in about the same time it’d take to drive to the grocery store and back.

 Baking your own bread and making your own ice cream may be time-consuming and difficult, especially if you have children.
 But smaller local artisan stores– hand-made ice cream shops and family bakeries– are far less likely than supermarket brands to make use of Palm Oil.

 The bottom line is that we can all do something to reduce our usage of products with Palm Oil.